 - License birth centers.
 2011

-We are a very small state, with a tight budget.
-We rely on the expertise of The Big Push in many areas including: writing legislation, legislative strategy and media engagement.
-Being able to network with other state organizations who have members working towards the same goals has been invaluable in helping us keep up our morale in the face of tremendous opposition.
+"We rely on the expertise of The Big Push in many areas including writing legislation, legislative strategy, and media engagement.
+Being able to network with other state organizations who have members working towards the same goals has been invaluable in helping us keep up our morale in the face of tremendous opposition."